joe-ldp/Rawalle/README.md

 - Ctrl + (1-9): Plays the corresponding instance, and reset the rest
 - Alt + (1-9): Locks the corresponding instance so Reset All and Focus Reset skip over it

-## Background Resetting

-When in-game, you can reset other instances in the background.
-To do this, I'd advise:

-- Right click on wall scene (or your verification scene) in OBS scene list
-- Open a windowed projector
-- Make it small, put it somewhere convenient
-- Right click it -> select stay on top

-To actually background reset, lock good looking instances then reset all.

-I'd advise messing with the default hotkeys for background resetting in customHotkeys.ahk (will be accessible via the config GUI later) and finding something you're comfortable with.
-(Don't worry about these being bound to numpad keys and it affecting your OBS - when the macro is running, the key presses won't affect OBS)

 ## Other extra features

 - Borderless: Like fullscreen, but less annoying and easier for OBS to capture.
 May have more input lag than fullscreen, but try it out.
-- Coop resets: When enabled, the macro will open to lan (with cheats on) when you play an instance.
+- Co-op resets: When enabled, the macro will open to lan (with cheats on) when you play an instance.
 - Bypass wall: When you reset, if there are any other instances currently locked you will get sent straight to that instance, bypassing the wall entirely.
 I only recommend this if you're background resetting.
 - Unpause on switch: Unpause or don't unpause when you play an instance
 - Auto-bop: Automatically deletes old worlds when you load up the macro.